Amos47/2400/Chapter3/Ch03_Basics.md

 4. Sprint review
 5. Retrospective

-Ceremonies, as they are all about communication, are at the heart of Scrum.
+Ceremonies, as they are all about *communication*, are at the heart of Scrum.

 [Interested?]( http://scrummethodology.com/scrum-meetings/)

 To sum up, Scrum is a straightforward, lightweight method for building software where user requirements can change and useful, value-adding software needs to be produced quickly.
 Scrum is a collaborative method, focused on continuous improvement of not only the end product (software) but also on the actual process of making the software.

 [Interested?]( http://scrumtrainingseries.com/Intro_to_Scrum/Intro_to_Scrum.htm)

-#### Challenges with agile (in general)
+#### Challenges with Agile (in general)

 Increasingly, software is produced by system development shops who specialise in creating solutions for clients, using the most up-to-date technology and best practices.
 These software *houses* are referred to as *vendors.* The organisations requiring the system to be built are *clients.* So for the client, what this means is *outsourcing*.
 The client is outsourcing the creation of a system to a vendor.
 Increasingly, however, solution vendors (and almost everyone else) are *also* outsourcing their work to geographically-distributed software *authors*, i.e., independent or at least very small, teams of coders and specialists who live in China, India and increasingly, Latin America while the clients and solution providers are predominantly in North America and Europe.
-And this is a problem for agile.
-It's a problem because agile, according to its own manifesto, relies on real-time, face-to-face and frequent client/vendor and development team interaction.
+And this is a problem for Agile.
+It's a problem because Agile, according to its own manifesto, relies on real-time, face-to-face and frequent client/vendor and development team interaction.
 The vendor needs to be intimately immersed in the culture and business process of their client in order to fully understand the *user stories* that will drive the solution.
-Furthermore, agile requires (as illustrated by daily *standup meetings* in Scrum) that the development team meet in order to prioritise, knowledge share and schedule their sprints.
+Furthermore, Agile requires (as illustrated by daily *standup meetings* in Scrum) that the development team meet in order to prioritise, knowledge share and schedule their sprints.
 But how do this this effectively in teams that are distributed across the planet and don't work the same hours, speak the same language and/or understand each others (let alone the client's) cultural norms?
 This is a new and increasingly researched area of systems development termed *agile global outsourced software development (AGOSD)*.

 [Interested?](https://msdn.microsoft.com/en-us/magazine/hh771057.aspx)